cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

 .. _http-restful-api-apptemplates:

 =========================================================
-Application Template and Adapters HTTP RESTful API (Beta)
+Application Template and Adapters HTTP RESTful API
 =========================================================

 Use the CDAP Application Template and Adapter HTTP API to obtain a list of available